 Public Domain: A public domain work is a creative work that is not protected by copyright and which may be freely used by everyone.

-Works fall into the public domain for three main reasons:
+Works enter the public domain for three main reasons:

 As a general rule, most works enter the public domain because of old age.
 This includes any work published in the United States 95 years ago (in 2023, works published before 1928 entered the public domain).
 Each January 1, this year, increases one year.
 Another large block of works are in the public domain because they were published before 1964 and copyright was not renewed.
 (Renewal was a requirement for works published before 1978.)
 A smaller group of works entered the public domain because they were published without copyright notice (copyright notice was necessary for works published in the United States before March 1, 1989).

 Use the Copyright Slider Tool to determine is a work is still protected by copyright, or if it has entered the public domain.

 How do I know if something is still under copyright?
 Try these tools: